appieasahbie/nibiru/README.md

     sudo ufw enable

- ### (OPTIONAL do not run it if your node is fully synced ) State-Sync provided by Nodejumber
+ ### (OPTIONAL do not run it if your node is fully synced ) State-Sync provided by Nodejumber special thanks

         sudo systemctl stop nibid